mahlenmorris/VCVRack/README.md

 * The right side of the module is a resize bar; pull it to the right or left, and the code window changes size.
 Handy for reading those long comments without line breaks and for shrinking the module down to a small size when you don't wish to edit the code.
+Also, the text window scrolls up and down as you move through it.
 * Four different run "STYLES" (see Controls below), giving it the ability to act on a RUN trigger, or to run the most recent working version continuously as you type, or only run while a button or trigger is pressed.
 * Edits in the text window become part of the VCV Rack Undo/Redo system.
 * You can pick from a (small) number of screen color schemes in the menu.
 * [Scientific pitch notation](https://en.m.wikipedia.org/wiki/Scientific_pitch_notation) is supported (e.g., c4, Db2, d#8).
-They are
-turned into V/OCT values.
+They are turned into V/OCT values.

 ## The Language
 ### Setting and Using Variables (Assignment and Math)